-- 12. That this project, as conditioned, will not have a significant adverse effect on the environment.
+- 12. That this project, and the granting of this permit as conditioned, will not have a significant adverse effect on the environment.
 The project has been reviewed by Planning staff and the Department of Public Works, finding that the project can be completed without significant harm to the environment as conditioned.
 The project must comply with the standards for erosion and sediment controls (Section 8605.1), and submittal of a geotechnical report (Section 8605.3).
 Geotechnical reports and supporting documents have been provided as part of the County and environmental review (located within the DEIR appendices).
 The applicant will be required to implement an erosion and sediment control plan that has been reviewed and approved by both the Current Planning Section and the Department of Public Works, in accordance with County standards. - 13.
 That this project, as conditioned, conforms to the criteria of the San Mateo County Grading Ordinance and is consistent with the General Plan.
-Planning staff and the Department of Public Works have reviewed the project and have determined its conformance to the criteria of Chapter 8, Division VII, San Mateo County Ordinance Code, including the standards referenced in Section 8605 and the San Mateo County General Plan.
+Planning staff and the Department of Public Works have reviewed the project and have determined its conformance to the criteria of Chapter 8, Division VII, San Mateo County Ordinance Code, including the standards referenced in Section 8605 and the San Mateo County General Plan, as detailed in Sections C.4 and C.1, respectively, of the Board of Supervisors February 9, 2016 staff report.